-What is a Focused Professional Practice Evaluation (FPPE)?
+What is an FPPE (Focused Professional Practice Evaluation)?

 A Focused Professional Practice Evaluation (FPPE) is a thorough inquiry conducted by medical staff into a physician's qualifications and/or performance.
 An FPPE is routine and required by the Joint Commission when new privileges are granted.
 This can last from the day privileges are granted until the governing board meets and grants formal approval.